 Based only on physics, Fibre Channel is theoretically faster than iSCSI.
 Fibre Channel does not have to share its path with anyone.
 But technology is changing, Ethernet media also uses optical fiber cable to connect data, and more bandwidth will be defined in the next few years.
 At the same time, many iSCSI deployments are superior to Fibre Channel deployments, so we are skeptical about this, but FC still has the features of low latency and high throughput.

-No matter what kind of technology you decide to implement for your company, you should try your best to do your homework before buying.
+No matter what kind of technology you decide to implement for your company, you should try your best to do your homework before buying it.
 The more you investigate, the better you will make decisions.
 Visit QSAN for more details to solve your hassles.